greenbender/django-sample/README.md

 ##### sample/settings.py #####

-This `settings.py` file supports the use of *per-instance settings.py files* that are stored in a per-instance directory in the home directory of the user that the project runs as.
+This `settings.py` file supports the use of *per-instance settings.py files* that are stored in a per-instance directory.

 In your project the `settings.py` file can be changed to match your requirements, however, if there are settings that per-instance configurable